Employees at Elon Musk's Twitter brace for layoffs - KESQ

 As of Thursday, Musk and Twitter had given no public notice of the coming layoffs.
 That’s even though the Worker Adjustment and Retraining Notification statute requires employers with at least 100 workers to disclose layoffs involving 500 or more employees, regardless of whether a company is publicly traded or privately held.

-Barry C. White, a spokesperson for California’s Employment Development Department, said Thursday the agency has not received any recent have not received any recent such notifications from Twitter.
+Barry C. White, a spokesperson for California’s Employment Development Department, said Thursday the agency has not received any such notifications from Twitter.

 A class action lawsuit was filed Thursday in federal court in San Francisco on behalf of one employee who was laid off and three others who were locked out of their work accounts.
 It alleges that Twitter intends to lay off more employees and has violated the law by not providing the required notice.